BegripsamLab/tillganglighet-lth/README.md

 ## 📝 Exercise Instructions

-Each project includes comprehensive testing guidelines covering:
+Each project includes testing guidelines.

-- Manual keyboard navigation testing
-- Tool-based accessibility scanning
-- Screen reader testing (if available)
-- Documentation of findings
-- Implementation of solutions

 Choose the project that interests you most and dive into the accessibility testing process!